ricardojoserf/slae32/ex1/README.md

 ![Screenshot](images/wrapper/3.png)

-Now er know the value in the original shellcode which must be substituted:
+Now we know the value in the original shellcode which must be substituted:

 ![Screenshot](images/wrapper/4.png)